breatheco-de/content/src/content/how-to/pandas-data-cleaning.md

 9      242      Emily   Johnson   19    777-888-9999    emily@hotmail.com              None
 ```

-As you can see the function [drop_duplicates](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.drop_duplicates.html) removes all the duplicated rows, in our example dataset, the function successfully removes the rows at index `4` and `10`.
+As you can see the function [drop_duplicates](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.drop_duplicates.html) removes all the duplicated rows, in our example dataset, the function successfully removed the rows at index `4` and `10`.

 ### 2. Delete unnecessary columns